 What are the causes of low sperm count?

-The causes of lower sperm count are essential for proper treatment and management.
-These factors can be broadly categorised into medical, environmental, and lifestyle-related causes.
+Understanding the causes of lower sperm count is essential for proper treatment and management.
+These factors can be categorised into medical, environmental, and lifestyle-related causes.

 1. Medical causes